-This week is Christian Community Development Association’s (CCDA) national awareness and action week to engage mass incarceration, a time where we call our members to consider what a faithful response to mass incarceration entails.
+Every year, Christian Community Development Association (CCDA) dedicates a week to national awareness and action to engage mass incarceration, a time where we call our members to consider what a faithful response to mass incarceration entails.
 Locked in Solidarity has always been about living into Scripture’s call to remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering (Heb.
 13:3).
 In a nation that incarcerates more people than any country in the history of the world, we have a unique opportunity to live into the Kingdom solidarity this passage summons us to.

 This call is to the collective Body, not just certain parts or members.

 As we spend time with Jesus behind bars—whatever you did for one of the least of these brothers and sisters of mine, you did for me (Matt.
 25:40)—becoming proximate to the suffering of incarcerated people, and by extension returning citizens, we begin to learn what faithfully engaging our criminal justice system entails.
 We become exposed to the myriad ways women (who are the fastest growing population in our criminal justice system), men and children are being mistreated daily: enduring solitary confinement, physical abuse, sexual assault and the economic exploitation of their labor.

 In this exposure we begin to understand that our criminal justice system commonly defaces the Image of God.